-- Simmons Park, the skate park, and the garden area at Fairplace in which it is planned to create a sensory garden - Public toilets at Fairplace, and on a short term lease the ones in Market Street - The Town Hall, which is Grade II listed, and the Charter Hall
+- Simmons Park, the skate park, the garden area at Fairplace, picnic area behind Lidl and the wildflower verge at Westbridge - Public toilets at Fairplace and those in Market Street that are leased from West Devon Borough Council. - The Town Hall, which is Grade II listed, and the Charter Hall - The Cemetery adjacent to All Saints Church in which the first burial took place in 2009

 Simmons Park is often used by groups/organisation for events to fundraise for their cause or to provide activities for the community to attend.
-The Charter Hall is utilised most Saturday's by local groups for fundraising coffee mornings, the facility is offered at a reduced rate for this purpose.
-Other facilities are available for hire by local groups and others from further away, the majority of whom use them to put on events for the benefit of the community.
+The Charter Hall is utilised most Saturdays by local groups for fundraising coffee mornings, the facility is offered at a reduced rate for this purpose.

+Other facilities are available for hire by local groups and others from further away, the majority of whom use them to hold events for the benefit of the community.

-In order to improve the safety and wellbeing of residents and the community the installation of a CCTV system covering much of the town centre and Simmons Park is planned.
+In order to improve the safety and wellbeing of residents and the community the installation of a CCTV system covering much of the town centre and Simmons Park has been provided by the Town Council.

-C6 Allotments/Burial Grounds - the Council will support other bodies to maintain allotments and burial grounds to service the Parish, including making provision for replacement/additional burial facilities, as necessary
+C6 Allotments - the council will support other bodies to maintain allotments to service the Parish as necessary